Categories: Graduate Courses

 ARH 659 Digitally Generated Fabrication

-ARH 659 Digitally Generated Fabrication Course Description You will explore methods of advanced architectural fabrication in relation to architectural design and construction processes.
-Your work will engage into several techniques and technologies, as well as in the applications of these processes towards architectural production.
-Prerequisite: ARH 620 Software: Rhino, Maxwell, 3DF Zephyr, Adobe Creative…
+ARH 659 Digitally Generated Fabrication Explore methods of advanced architectural fabrication in relation to architectural design and construction processes.
+Through your work, you will engage in several techniques, processes, and technologies that are applicable towards architectural production.
+Prerequisite: ARH 654 Software: Rhino, Maxwell, 3DF Zephyr, Adobe Creative Cloud Physical Model Making: Yes Course Learning…

 ARH 652 Architectural Tectonics

-ARH 652 Architectural Tectonics Course Description Get an introduction to the art, theory, and science of construction.
-Understand the relationships in-between design, technology, structures, and space on a broad and holistic level.
-Explore exemplary architectural concepts in relation to their structure and resulting spatial expression.
-Prerequisite: ARH 651 Software: AutoCAD, Adobe Creative Cloud, Rhino…
+ARH 652 Architectural Tectonics Learn about the art, theory, and science of construction.
+To understand the relationships between design, technology, structures, and space on a broad and holistic level, you'll explore exemplary architectural concepts in relation to their structure and resulting spatial expression.
+Prerequisite: ARH 651 Software: AutoCAD, Adobe Creative Cloud, Rhino Physical Model…

 ARH 640 Architectural History – Introduction

-ARH 640 Architectural History - Introduction Course Description Gain a broad overview from early to pre-modern periods of western and non-western architectural development, spanning from approximately 3000 B.C. to 1890 A.D.
+ARH 640 Architectural History: Introduction Gain a broad overview of Western and non-Western architectural development from early to pre-modern periods--approximately 3000 B.C. to 1890 A.D.
 You will attain an essential frame of reference for the understanding of the cultural evolution of architecture.
-Course Learning Outcome As a result…
+Course Learning Outcomes Demonstrate understanding of the environmental, technological, cultural, political,…

 ARH 641 Architectural History: Modernism and its Global Impact

-ARH 641 Architectural History: Modernism and its Global Impact Course Description Learn about the development of architecture and urbanism since the Industrial Revolution.
+ARH 641 Architectural History: Modernism and its Global Impact Learn about the development of architecture and urbanism since the Industrial Revolution.
 Examine cultural and technological implications on contemporary design and trace the global impact of the modern movement.
-Course Learning Outcome As a result of successfully completing this course, students...
-Will be…
+Course Learning Outcomes Discern the Industrial Revolution's impact and discuss technology's role in the development…

 ARH 642 Architectural Theory

-ARH 642 Architectural Theory Course Description Immerse yourself in the world of contemporary architectural theory to understand the relationship of architectural thinking to social, political, technological, and scientific events.
+ARH 642 Architectural Theory Immerse yourself in the world of contemporary architectural theory to understand the relationship of architectural thinking to social, political, technological, and scientific events.
 Learn about different schools of thought in architecture, current architectural discourse, and global practice.
-Prerequisite: ARH 641 Course Learning Outcome As a result of successfully…
+Prerequisite: ARH 641 Course Learning Outcome Develop a critical approach towards the…

 ARH 613 Sustainable Design